A Vet's Review of Lemonade Pet Insurance

 There are so many body systems that inhabit both sides of the body (e.g. eyes, ears, knees, hips, front paws, elbows, toenails, kidneys, lungs, femur, etc).
 Not clearly defining which systems they are referring to leaves a big door open that could allow them to deem something as a bilateral exclusion whenever they see fit.

-Letting customers know what specific conditions and/or systems fall under this exclusion would be much more transparent.
-Even if they want the definition to include all body systems that inhabit both sides of the body, it is important to clearly let the customer to know this.
+Letting customers know what specific conditions and/or systems fall under this exclusion would be much more transparent and allow the customer to make an informed decision.

 • Lemonade Pet Insurance is a newer company.
 Based on what I've seen since 2008, it can take time for a company to settle in on consistent premium pricing and policy terms.